officelimex/assetgear.cfm/README.md

 - [ ] Work Order
 - [ ] ===============
-- [ ] Once approved, dont allow supervisor to add new or edit warehouse material
+- [ ] Once approved, don't allow supervisor to add new or edit warehouse material
+- [ ] Enforce work order to be approved before given issue out of items

 - UOM and QOH should show the while issue out

--[*] While viewing the Work Order, change the Spareparts to Descriptions -[ ] Add Item Code to everywhere that you have item list -[ ] Add QOO -[ ] Audit trail on who so ever update the inventor -[ ] Pagination should show total number of items -[ ] When new WO is created and it involve materials, it should send a mail to warehouse -[ ] Show wo created WO without printing -[ ] Merging of item as in Code -[ ] Add grcode to workorder -[ ] On the new issue: add item Code to the material list area -[ ] QOH should show while in work order mode -[ ] Assign ItemId to Item Code, and allow Admin Overise the Item Code -[ ] Add money type to Textbox (input box) -[ ] Warehouse items -[ ] Sort by the most recent item -[ ] Remove VPN attached to Item description in warehous item view -[ ] Turn Quantity to integer
+- [*] While viewing the Work Order, change the Spare-parts to Descriptions
+- [ ] Add Item Code to everywhere that you have item list -[ ] Add QOO
+- [ ] Audit trail on who so ever update the inventor
+- [ ] Pagination should show total number of items
+- [ ] When new WO is created and it involve materials, it should send a mail to warehouse
+- [ ] Show wo created WO without printing -[ ] Merging of item as in Code
+- [ ] Add grcode to workorder
+- [ ] On the new issue: add item Code to the material list area
+- [ ] QOH should show while in work order mode
+- [ ] Assign ItemId to Item Code, and allow Admin Overise the Item Code
+- [ ] Add money type to Textbox (input box)
+- [ ] Warehouse items
+- [ ] Sort by the most recent item
+- [ ] Remove VPN attached to Item description in warehouse item view
+- [ ] Turn Quantity to integer

+- [ ] Awaiting Invoice Receipt
+- [ ] Unpriced Issue
+- [ ] Receive only
+- [ ] Invoice already posted

 ## Bug

 - [ ] Search not working use 15626 as a case study
 - [ ] System can not issue out partial item on WorkOrder
 - [ ] Make the material requisition items all caps
-- [ ] Dont make the remark field required field
+- [ ] Don't make the remark field required field
 - [ ] OEM should not be required
-- [ ] Dont make price required
+- [ ] Don't make price required
 - [ ] Date issued should be the current date
 - [ ] Add date opened

 - [ ] Ability to show more info for editable table text
+- [ ] Add uint to MR
+- [ ] Make availability partial removeal of items while issuing out
-- [ ]
+- [ ] VPN and ICN should show on the work order

 - Pully hub - remove qor
 - Brush:Electric Motor
 - Rag: Mini

+## New Feature

+- [ ] when lpg and operations approves it should also copy their sup

 ## Update